 - Weaving in and out of lanes or between cars

-Once the officer pulls you over, you may show other signs of impairment.
+Once the officer pulls you over, they’ll look for other signs of impairment.
 For example, you or your vehicle may carry the odor of marijuana, and you may appear drowsy, speak slowly or with slurred words, or have red or watery eyes.
-These indicators can lead to an arrest.
+These are all indicators that can lead to an arrest.

 What Happens After a Marijuana DUI Arrest?

-While you should secure high-quality representation for any arrest, since the criteria for marijuana intoxication are not based on hard percentages, it is especially important to partner with an experienced Los Angeles DUI attorney if you face marijuana DUI charges.
+If you are charged with a DUI, you’ll want to hire a skilled attorney as soon as possible.
 Your lawyer will investigate to determine if law enforcement overstepped their authority or otherwise violated your rights and will consider all factors, such as habitual marijuana use, that may have contributed to your blood test results.